cfu288/mere-medical/libs/emr-pipeline/README.md

    run.
 Bounded worker pool with a per-host cap and a per-host give-up rule; a failure, including a 200 carrying non-JSON, updates error columns only.
 It **never clobbers a good body**: a run killed midway costs a re-crawl, never data.
-3. **Transform.** `DELETE` + `INSERT` rebuilds the derived tables by folding the whole snapshot history: every tenant ever listed, its latest url and sighting, its last non-empty name, every url it was ever listed at, and a classification of each url's stored capability body.
+3. **Transform.** `DELETE` + `INSERT` rebuilds the derived tables by replaying the whole snapshot history: every tenant ever listed, its latest url and seen date, its last non-empty name, every url it was ever listed at, and a classification of each url's stored capability body.
 Pure, offline.
-4. **Publish.** One query over the derived tables writes a fresh `tenants.db`: entries joined to their usable capability (preferring the current url, else the latest sighted url that still classifies usable), plus code-seeded sandbox rows stamped with the newest snapshot time.
+4. **Publish.** One query over the derived tables writes a fresh `tenants.db`: entries joined to their usable capability (preferring the current url, else the latest most recently seen url that still classifies usable), plus code-seeded sandbox rows stamped with the newest snapshot time.
 Publishing twice from the same warehouse yields the same artifact.